LuisYonOfficial/Universal-Timing-Check-Device/README.md

     - Multichannel Comparator check (0v to 12v)
 - Check if mid threshold comparison between 6 signals is met.
     - Mid-threshold voltage set via 6 potentiometers (0v to 12v)
-- Drive a failure mode signal out from either signals (12v, 7.5v, 3.3v, 0v)
+- Drive a failure mode signal out from either signals (12v, 7.5v, 5v, 3.3v)
-- Have RGB LEDs that glow based on what failure condition per signal is failed or if there’s a net pass.
+- OptionaL: Have RGB LEDs that glow based on what failure condition per signal is failed or if there’s a net pass.
 These are tied to comparators?
 Might be tricky.
     - Red: Threshold failure
     - Orange: Timing Failure
     - Green: No Failure
+- OptionaL: Have RGB LEDs that dictate which logic mode each comparator check is set to:
+    - Red: 12v
+    - Orange: 7.5v
+    - Cyan: 5v
+    - Green: 3.3v
-- Has breakout OLED slot for visualizing data in real time with bluetooth connected transmitter.
+- Optional: Has breakout OLED slot for visualizing data in real time with bluetooth connected transmitter.
 Most likely will use STM32 for MCU.

 ## Board Connection Points

 Main PWR:
 - Optional 12V Power In Connector (Expands to 12v and 7.5v option for logic)
-- Main 5V Power In connector (Sets 5v and 3.3c logic)
+- Main 5V Power In connector (Sets 5v and 3.3v logic)
-- Final PWR voltage needs to be regulated (Off the shelf chip)
+- Final PWR voltage needs to be regulated (Using off the shelf dc/dc converters with built-in regulation)

 Signal Connections (For reading)
 - Terminal block connection points (4P header) for direct wire feeds.